 Goals have been scarce in qualifying at the best of times and with Ramsey’s 13 goals, the highest tally in the squad without Bale, he will be the player that the rest follow.
 Against a tough, physical, Georgia side any chances that present themselves must be taken.

 Too many draws in this qualifying campaign sees Wales in danger of missing the 2018 World Cup.
 They could not finish sides off or produce that extra quality needed at International level and they need to find someone to step up in Bale’s absence.

 One wildcard in all of this is Liverpool’s 17-year-old forward Ben Woodburn, who could be the X-factor Wales needs to progress to the playoffs.
 An exciting prospect with genuine star quality and international goals to his name, Woodburn could be a prolific striker.

 Clearly, the pressure is off Woodburn at such a young age and he won’t be expected to be the saviour of Wales’ qualifying hopes, but having worked his way into the squad on merit it would be foolish for Coleman to not throw him in for these next two games, he has nothing to lose after a poor campaign that has surprised many after their performance at Euro 2016.

 Defensive solidity gives them a chance

-For the best part of a decade Wales have been a team to not concede many goals and though there is no star quality, they have solid international standard players with plenty of experience to call on and who will need to be at their best.
+For the best part of a decade Wales have been a team to not concede many goals and though there is no star quality at the back, they have solid international standard players with plenty of experience to call on and who will be reliable.

 Should they get the win against Georgia, all eyes will point to Monday’s tie with potential rivals for a playoff place, the Republic of Ireland.
 This presents itself as a much tougher ask but on home turf and with a hopeful three straight wins under their belt, Group D has the potential to end on a thrilling high for Wales.